CSV Output

 Markdown Output

-Human-readable extraction view (review-only)
+Human-readable result view (review-only)

-Markdown output is a human-readable representation of the extraction result.
+Markdown output is a human-readable representation of the result.
 It is used to:- Inspect what was extracted

 - Verify that parsing worked correctly